Anreol/TurboEdition/Builds/Package/README.md

 - Plugin should no longer report debug logs to console unless its a debug assembly
 - Plugin now marks the game as modded
 - Balance changes
+	- Voice Modulator
+		- Now panics enemies
+			- Panic forces enemies to run around and no longer attack you.
+			- Increases afflicted enemies' cooldowns by x0.5
+			- Forces them to sprint.
+			- Adds movement speed bonus.
+			- Won't attack as long as they are panicked.
+		- Initial radius should now be fixed.
+		- Stack radius 2m -> 5m
 	- Fan of Blades
 		- Projectile speed 100 -> 250
 		- Lifetime 10s -> 5s
 		- Capsule radius 0.4 -> 0.6
-		- Increased gravity
+		- Increased gravity & decreased force.
+		- Damage 250% -> 285%
+		- Now affected by aim direction.

+*Still most useful at point blank angle, but now at least your knives wont instantly be stuck in the ground.
+Lets pretty much anybody snipe any enemy on utility skill use, even melee*
 	- UVB-51 Radio
-		- Removed time of day of the current stage as buff requirement, now any kind of stage gives off both armor and health regen bonuses
+		- Removed time of day of the current stage as buff requirement, now any kind of stage gives off both armor and health regen bonuses.
 		- Initial stack 15s -> 45s
 		- Later stacks 10s -> 30s
 		- Now grants +0.05 sprint bonus per stage.